 Name Change Attorney Gaylord MI

 There are a number of statues and law with regard to name changes in Michigan.
-The Law Offices of Daniel J. Harris, P.C. is a name change attorney in Gaylord MI.
+Harris Law is a name change attorney in Gaylord MI.